 The timeline from the vision of a charter school to implementation can vary greatly.
 Idaho Statute requires that petitions be submitted to the initial authorized chartering entity no later than September 1 and approved no later than January 1 in order to open in the following school year.
 The State Department of Education (SDE) provides direct assistance to individuals or groups interested in founding charter schools.

-If you have questions about Special Education, please contact Jeff Brandt, Special Populations Coordinator.
+If you have questions about Special Education, please contact Debi Smith, Special Populations Coordinator.